 Always research state laws before you go, and carry your card and identification together.
 With proper preparation, you can enjoy uninterrupted access to the relief you need wherever life takes you.

-If you live in New York or Virginia, MedCert makes getting certified quick and simple.
+If you live in New York or Virginia MedCert makes getting certified quick and simple.
 Our licensed providers offer online evaluations and same-day certifications, and can guide you to stay compliant whether you’re traveling or refilling your prescription.